 That morning heralded a typically early Kashmiri autumn day.
 A light haze hung low over the controversial valley and the slight nip made the air crisp.
 Beautiful colours had mottled every corner into brilliant reds and yellows and the quintessential Chinar trees sported their rich golden brown cover.
 A thick carpet of caramel coloured fallen leaves crunched beneath the feet and it was a case of ” the journey being as beautiful as the destination”.
-My heart sung like a free bird during the short drive to Pampore and even isolated patches of bad road did not bother my good mood.
+My heart sang like a free bird during the short drive to Pampore and even isolated patches of the bad road did not bother my good mood.
 Located quite close to the main city, Pampore was on the Srinagar Jammu national Highway and I could smell the flowers even before the fields arrived.
-Their fragrance was mild, but steady and they perforated through the thick dusty fumes of the highway traffic.
+Their fragrance was mild but steady and they perforated through the thick dusty fumes of the highway traffic.
 I never saw a saffron flower before and had no idea of what to expect, when the violet fields of Pampore unfurled in front of my eyes.

 The unfolding of a sea of violet at Pampore

-The flowers grew like a carpet, close to the small ridged fields and bare branched leafless almond trees stood interspersed between them.
-Low back mountains bordered the horizon and in the distance golden chinar trees created rich rows.
+The flowers grew like a carpet, close to the small ridged fields and bare-branched leafless almond trees stood interspersed between them.
+Low back mountains bordered the horizon and in the distance, golden chinar trees created rich rows.
 The walnut trees were leafless with their delicate branches spreading out in bare silhouettes and the only touch of green came from the willows, which drooped close to the fields.
 The morning sun was not yet visible through the rural haze and the endless stretch of violet fields melted into a soft, wispy distance.
 To me, it seemed like an unhindered sea of mauve and the flowers undulated all the way from the road to the silent stony mountains.
 In the midst of all the browns and violets, the occasional bright spots of colour were provided by the clothes of the saffron collectors, who were perpetually stooped from their waist for flower picking.

 You may also like: Beautiful offbeat Daksum